Jamie Messenger Bio

 Messenger’s latest collaboration with the Hilltop Hoods Drinking From The Sun, Walking Under Stars Restrung was released in February 2016 and debuted at number 1 around Australia.
 Messenger composed the orchestral and choral scores for the entire album and in April was the Musical Director for the national stadium tour, playing keyboards alongside the Hilltop Hoods and Australia’s leading Symphony Orchestras and Choirs.

-Jamie is currently composing a soundtrack to a 7 part documentary series called The Bikes Of Wrath by Katering Show director Cameron Ford.
-He has also just completed work on an upcoming album for Universal (yet to be announced).
+In 2018 Jamie joined the team at FremantleMedia to work on the television series Neighbours in the role of both composer and music supervisor.
+Jamie is also composing a soundtrack to a 7 part documentary series called The Bikes Of Wrath by Katering Show director Cameron Ford.